Rose534/pizzas/README.md

 ![Screenshot from 2023-03-19 23-14-28](https://user-images.githubusercontent.com/105820877/226195100-4abdc63b-70bb-40b1-98f1-d5f370883ff7.png)

-This is what the various endpoints will output when run
+This is what the various endpoints will output when you run it

 `Get/restaurants`